Ancestry Family Tree Support

 Ancestry.com Source Citation Summary

 Hopefully, you can see from these records and images how the data migrated from Ancestry.com to the Gigatrees source page.
 Before moving on from the Source page, you will notice under the Data portion of the page, that the source record has been categorized as both a primary source and an original source.
 For more information on how Gigatrees handles source categories and why it is important to define them, see Defining Source Categories.
 Gigatrees supports several methods for defining source categories.
 They can be set directly for existing sources using the <Sources> option, and this is how I did it here.
 This method can be used to quickly add categories to a great many sources.
 The source index page will list the titles of all your sources, alongwith their source Ids, which you can copy and paste into your configuration file.
 You could also have added the category to the source note directly ( @SOUR.NOTE ) as a name:value pair: Category: primary,original;.
+You can also add categories to <SourceTypes> and then assign source types to <Sources> as well.
+Whatever works best for you, please consider doing so.

 Another thing to notice about the source page, is that I have assigned two images to the source at the top level, that is not at the page level.
 I did this using the configuration as well.
 I also assigned these two test images to page 8B, which holds my grandfather's actual citation, and includes the source citation details found in the census record above.
 Note, media image references are delimited by semicolons as showm not by commas.